 Failure.
 We have all been there.
 We never forget when we fail at something.
 Even though it seems horrible at the time, it can be one of the best learning experiences we go through.
 Abraham Lincoln, Thomas Edison, Dr. Seuss are among some of the most successful people in history who accredit their success to their previous failures.

 A failure I will never forget is the day I failed my nursing boards (this was 19 years ago).
 I had studied so hard, the result was devastating.
 Three valuable lessons I learned in my failure, I carry with me to this day.

 3 Valuable Lessons Failure Teaches Us

-1. Builds character– It makes you mentally tougher.
-It Prepares you to be able to do hard things.
-It teaches you that life is not easy and you have to keep trying.
+1. Builds character– It makes us mentally tougher.
+It Prepares us to be able to do hard things.
+It teaches life is not easy and we have to keep trying.
 Failing my boards made me try harder.
 It taught me the value in working harder, pushing myself to reach my goal.
 It taught me perseverance.
 Perseverance teaches us how to get through tough times.
 It helps prepare us for what lies ahead.
 “God doesn’t care about our achievements while we’re here on this earth.
 He cares about our character.” by Rick Warren

 Failures shape our future, prepare us for what lies ahead and make us stronger.
-(The enemy) wants you to believe that you are no good, not worthy and are not able to do it.
+(The enemy) wants us to believe that we are no good, not worthy and are not able to do it.
 Just because one door has closed doesn’t mean another one won’t open up.
-Sometimes your failure will lead you to better paths ahead.
-Allow your failures to Shape your future, not define it.
+Sometimes our failures will lead us to better paths ahead.
+Allow failure to Shape your future, not define it.

 - How God used it and turned it into something better.